arduino/docs-content/content/learn/02.microcontrollers/05.5v-3v3/5v-3v3-guide.md

 title: 'Guide to 3.3V and 5V Logic Level Differences'
 description: 'Learn about the difference of 5V and 3.3V in world of electronics, with protective measures to help you design & build robust electronics.'
 tags: [5V, 3.3V, Electronics, Power]
-author: 'Arduino, José Bagur, Taddy Chung'
+author: 'José Bagur, Taddy Chung'
 ---

 ## 5.0V vs. 3.3V